srenault/sebastien-renault/posts/typescript.markdown

   When set to "true", the declaration file "lib.d.ts" is not used during the Typescript compilation.

 * Like external Javascript libraries, declare "window" object and its properties as "any" type.
-  This can be done easily thanks to this [tool](../misc/typescript-tool.html).
-This one will generate for you the corresponding declaration file.
+  This can be done easily by using this [script](../misc/typescript-tool.html).

 ### Functionnal programming
 Typescript can give more than just typing to Javascript.